Chart Color Schemes

 Laurieton - Bonny Hills has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the area.
-Key projects include the Beach to Beach Shared Path, Lake Cathie Public School upgrade, and Whitewater Terrace Development in Lake Cathie.
-The following details those most relevant:.
+AreaSearch has identified nine projects potentially impacting the area.
+Notable ones include the Beach to Beach Shared Path project and the Lake Cathie Public School upgrade.
+The Whitewater Terrace Development in Lake Cathie is also notable.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.